jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ### Solar: Some Helpful Supply Variability, Some Costly

-Beyond its carbon-free generation properties (net of photovoltaic panels' energy- and mining-intensive supply chain), solar generates more power in the summer than in the winter.
-This feature might be deployable to address the feature of constant (but sub-peak) generation that there can be **too little** electricity supply during the summer but **more than enough** in the winter, at least in a hot desert state like Nevada without much of a winter heating consumption uptick.
+Solar generates more power in the summer than in the winter, a fact that might be employed to address the feature of constant (but sub-peak) generation that there can be **too little** supply during the summer but **more than enough** in the winter, at least in a hot desert state like Nevada without much of a winter heating electriicty consumption uptick.

 The below model assumes generation at ideal solar capacity throughout the year, scaled to produce 150% and 135%, respectively, of annual average consumption.

 ![KramerMedianPeakAugust](/assets/images/post5_NV_MediumSolar.png)

-Theh 150% profile shows that the idea of seasonal alignment of supply and demand works out reasonably well.
-Contrast the fixed-generation model where there were a handful of days in the summer without enough power generation, on all days the total ideal solar generation capacity exceeds total demand.
+Theh 150% profile shows that the idea of seasonal alignment of supply and demand has some value.
+Contrast the fixed-generation model where there were seven summer days without enough aggregate power generation, on **all** days the 24-hour ideal solar generation capacity exceeds 24-hour demand.
 There is thus no accumulation of storage from one high-demand day to the next.

-That said, all-solar generation has an irreducible -- and very large -- storage need to simply transfer some energy from daytime production to nighttime use.
-Even extremely large solar generation (e.g., that can generate 3x aggregate usage) require 73.8 GWh of storage to manage this daily cycle.
-At 150%, this quantity is 76.4 GWh.
+But an all-solar generation model has an irreducible -- and very large -- storage need to simply transfer some energy from daytime production to nighttime use.
+Even extremely large solar generation (e.g., that can generate 3x aggregate usage) requires 74 GWh of storage to manage this daily cycle.
+At 150%, this quantity is **76.4 GWh**.

 <table>
     <col> <colgroup span="1"></colgroup><colgroup span="6"></colgroup>